 Publication Date: March 30, 2012

-Private Investigator and “Charter Member of Unscrupulous Bastards R Us” (Kindle location 1974), Brett Cornell, is a prime piece of all-American beef who has deemed instant gratification a way of life.
+In Brett Always Wins by David D’Aguanno, private Investigator and “Charter Member of Unscrupulous Bastards R Us” (Kindle location 1974), Brett Cornell, is a prime piece of all-American beef who has deemed instant gratification a way of life.
 He’s irresistible; just ask him; he’ll tell you.
 When a one-night stand calls to say that her husband is trying to kill her, Brett knows the real reason, she’s back for round two.
 Brett takes her case and finds himself in the middle of a murder mystery.
 Nothing the great Brett Cornell can’t handle.